TheskeptcDC/TheskeptcDC/README.md

 - 👀 I’m interested in electronics with AI
 - 💞️ I’m looking to collaborate on related projects
 - 📫 just inbox
-- ..oh and a full stack web developer still up for colaborations
+- ..oh and a full stack mobile and  web developer still up for colaborations